 - development of a new community-based organization or initiative

 - language study or teaching English abroad

-Although housed within the Honors College, we serve the entire Boise State community.
-Our goal is to develop a campus culture that encourages motivated students to pursue these enriching educational opportunities.
-We encourage you to explore our list of (inter)national fellowships to learn more!
+Although based out of the Honors College, we serve ALL Boise State students.
+We want to help motivated students to pursue these enriching educational opportunities, and we encourage you to explore our list of (inter)national fellowships to learn more!

 Past Fellowship Recipients

-Since the Honors College began assisting fellowship applicants, 41 students have received national awards and an additional 29 have been named finalists/honorable mentions.
+Since our office opened, 49 students have received national awards and an additional 41 have been named finalists/honorable mentions.
 In 2020, Boise State set a new state record for the number of Truman Scholars and the number of Fulbright U.S. Student Grantees awarded in one year.

 Continue to the following page to view pictures and read stories from some of our past National Fellowship winners.